AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Labels.md

 To format the text of labels, combine the {api:anychart.core.ui.LabelsFactory#format}format(){api} method with [tokens](../../Common_Settings/Text_Formatters#string_tokens).

-For the [Project Gantt](../Project_Chart) and [Resource Gantt](../Resource_Chart) charts, different tokens are available.
-Also, please keep in mind that in addition to default tokens you can always use a custom token corresponding to a custom field in your data.
+Please keep in mind that in addition to default tokens you can always use a custom token corresponding to a custom field in your data.

-If you need to enable HTML in tokens, pass `true` to {api:anychart.core.ui.LabelsFactory#useHtml()}useHtml(){api}.
+Also, if you need to enable HTML in tokens, pass `true` to {api:anychart.core.ui.LabelsFactory#useHtml()}useHtml(){api}.

 ### Project Tokens